ojarsbuddy/bbo/club_onboarding.md

 Video launch did not go well.
 Will be a cost for video: $0.03 per player per board.

 Substantial uptick in face to face.
 February it was 2500 tables and March was 3500 tables.
-Still a drop un the bucket.
+Still a drop in the bucket.

 Requiring vaccinations does not make the game invitational.
 Like having a shirt and shoes!